 This creamed corn salad is super quick and easy to make in just 10 minutes.
-Made with sweetcorn, cream and shallots, this warming salad is perfect if you’re a fan of sweetcorn.
-Counting towards your 5-a-day, serve this salad with fresh leaves and sprinkle with pumpkin seeds before serving.
+Made with sweetcorn, cream, and shallots, this warming salad is perfect if you’re a fan of sweetcorn.
+Counting towards your five-a-day, serve this salad with fresh leaves and sprinkle with pumpkin seeds before serving.

 Get the recipe: Creamed corn salad

-Adding apples and grapes to a classic prawn cocktail will give your lunchtime a surprisingly fruity twist.
-The traditional mayo sauce is replaced with a fat-free fromage frais dressing to lighten the calorie
+Adding apples and grapes to a classic prawn cocktail will give your lunchtime a surprisingly fruity twist as well as boost your five-a-day count.
+The traditional mayo sauce is replaced with a fat-free fromage frais dressing to lighten the calorie.

 Get the recipe: Fruity prawn cocktail